 There were a few spots of scattered applause before the house lights came back on, allowing the audience to begin filing out of the movie theater and back to their average, ordinary, dull lives.

 I, on the other hand, stood at the doorway, a smile plastered onto my face as I nodded to each person on their way out.
 “Hope you enjoyed the movie.
 Good night.
 Hope you enjoyed the movie.
 Thank you for coming.
 Hope you had fun.
 Good night.”
 Variations of the same meaningless platitudes rolled off my lips without conscious thought after the three months that I had held this summer job.
-Not that anyone was really paying that much attention to the words of some skinny little almost-seventeen year old girl with dirty blonde hair that I kept in a loose ponytail.
+Not that anyone was really paying that much attention to the words of some skinny little almost-seventeen year old girl with dirty blonde hair that was kept in a loose ponytail.

 Yup, unlike the ruggedly handsome star that had just closed out his latest summer blockbuster, I wasn’t an action hero.
 Or any hero at all, unless there was someone out there who had a deadly allergy to chewing gum.
 I’d scraped enough of that off the back of seats this summer to be that person’s messiah.